 - To maintain and develop relations with MRU social partners;

-- To help organize company, organization, presentations and seminars for students relating to employment issues;
+- To help organize specialists’ presentations and seminars for students relating to employment or career issues;

-- To undertake analysis of graduate integration into labor market;
+- To undertake analysis of graduates’ integration into labor market;

 - To coordinate MRU Alumni activities.